santwanav/TCP-BBR-doc/Documentation.md

 ```

 The command will open a TUI (Text-Based UI) for the configuration, with directions on
-the top to select/de-select.
+the top to select/de-select.I chose the default configuration for now.
 After you are done with choosing your
 configuration, save the configuration and exit.
 This generates a `.config` file.